Utilization of genomic data

 We make extensive use the genome data from blood donors available from the Blood Service Biobank.
 In particular, the FinnGen project has returned genome data from over 58,000 blood donors to the Blood Service Biobank.
 We are now utilizing these data for the benefits of blood service activities.
 We also are active participants in the immunogenetics studies of FinnGen (Kurki et al 2023).

 We have developed a range of bioinformatics tools for predicting major blood cell alloantigens from genome‑wide array data.
-We make all software tools publicly available under open-source licenses via Blood Service GitHub repositories.
 These include tools for:

 • Extended blood groups (Hyvärinen et al. 2024)